...

-The Centers for Disease Control and Prevention estimates that the total “economic burden” of prescription opioid misuse alone in the United States is $78.5 billion a year, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement.
-[1]
+Unfortunately, data shows a striking number of opioid/opiates-related fatal results of use.
+In 2020 alone, opioids were implicated in about 75% of drug overdose fatalities.
+The misuse of and addiction to opioids—including prescription pain relievers, heroin, and synthetic opioids such as fentanyl—is a serious national crisis that affects public health, as well as social and economic welfare.
+The Centers for Disease Control and Prevention estimate that the total “economic burden” of prescription opioid misuse alone in the United States is $78.5 billion a year, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement.

+Opiate detox is the first step in treating opiate addiction.
+The objective is to cleanse the body from the opiate and prepare for the next steps in the treatment program.
 When the substance is suddenly absent, the body responds with unpleasant withdrawal symptoms ranging from flu-like to potentially fatal.
-For this reason, it is highly advisable to slowly taper off opioid use rather than quitting cold turkey and ideally, with the supervision of a medical professional.
-Fortunately, several opioid antagonists are available to help beat opioid addiction at the more difficult stages.
-These medications can help mitigate opioid withdrawal effects or intervene in the instance of an opium overdose.
+For this reason, it is highly advisable to taper off opioid use slowly rather than quitting cold turkey and, ideally, with the supervision of a medical professional.

 Naloxone

 Naloxone is the generic name of a drug that can reverse the effects of an opioid overdose.
 It works by connecting itself to the same receptors occupied by the harmful opioids and taking their place.
-By interrupting the connection between the harmful opioid and the receptor, the adverse effects of an overdose can immediately be reversible.
+By interrupting the connection between the harmful opioid and the receptor, the adverse effects of an overdose can be immediately reversible.
 This can be life-saving, namely by recovering the ability to breathe.

 Buprenorphine

-This ensures that no high will manifest, effectively eliminating the likelihood of addiction, and also limiting the effects of other opioids that you have taken.
+This ensures that no high will manifest, effectively eliminating the likelihood of addiction and also limiting the effects of other opioids that you have taken.
+In recent years, it has replaced methadone in addiction treatment settings.

 Suboxone